Stuffed Zucchini with Ground Beef and Rice Recipe

 • Preheat the oven to 375 degrees F

-• Cut a zucchini in half lengthwise.
+• Cut each zucchini in half lengthwise.
 Use a sharp knife to score around the edges leaving about 1/4 inch around the sides.
 Use a spoon to scoop out the pulp.

 • Chop the pulp and set it aside.